xiaobo9/libinsane/README.markdown

   the strict minimum of runtime dependencies.
 Only Libinsane-Gobject depends on the [GLib](https://developer.gnome.org/glib/).

-It has however some limitations:
+However it has some limitations:
 - It is only designed to work with *scanners*, not webcams, not USB keys, etc (think paper-eaters only)
 - TWAIN API or drivers may display some dialogs.
 Libinsane cannot prevent them.